CMRapp/Slideshow/scripts/README.md

-# Slideshow Migration Script
+# Database Initialization Script

-This script migrates data from MySQL to Neon PostgreSQL.
+This script initializes the PostgreSQL database with the required tables.

 ## Prerequisites

 - Node.js (v14 or higher)
-- MySQL database with existing data
-- Neon PostgreSQL database connection details
+- PostgreSQL database connection details

 ## Setup